Geneva at a Glance

 Most expats moving to Geneva work either in the finance sector or for one of the many international organizations and agencies headquartered there.
 As the capital of Switzerland’s French-speaking parts, la Suisse romande, this city has close ties to France, both geographically and culturally.

 In fact, many people coming to Geneva for work end up living in one of the small French towns across the border rather than in the city itself.
 This is mainly due to the extremely high cost of living, which quite a few expats won’t be able (or willing) to put up with.
-In 2011 and 2012, Mercer ranked Geneva as the 5th most expensive city in the world.
-Within Europe, only Moscow has a higher cost of living than that expats moving to Geneva will face.
+In 2014, Mercer ranked Geneva as the sixth most expensive city in the world.
+Within Europe, only Zurich has a higher cost of living than that expats moving to Geneva will face.

 However, residents of Geneva can expect something in return for their money.
 Also according to Mercer, the city is among the top ten expat destinations worldwide when it comes to quality of life.
 For most foreigners, moving to Geneva turns out to be an overall positive experience.